In the 1840s and the

 But the innovation in electronic communications continued to progress during the 1940s.
 The need to deliver signals to communities in remote mountain areas led to the early development of communication systems, which with the adoption of coaxial cable, and more recently fiber optic cable helped companies to deliver video, voice, and data services to customers, in a very accurate way on TVs and phones.
-So now it is very easy to send and receive signals and to communicate with whole world easily.

 No comments: